learn-co-curriculum/fewpjs-reviewing-server-communication/README.md

 ( ) another name for `fetch()`.
 ( ) a specific technology for asynchronous web programming.
-(X) the technique we use for sending and receiving data behind the scenes of a rendered web page.
+(X) a technique used for sending and receiving data on the web without a page refresh.
 ( ) a way to render HTML pages.

 ?: Choose the correct code sample for creating an event that uses `fetch()` to receive data and update the DOM.